-In January 2019, in the field of price regulation, the Council of the Agency amended methodologies which regulate setting regulated energy entities' prices in line with the Law.
-The following methodologies were amended: Methodology for Setting Electricity Transmission Use-of-System Charge, Methodology for Natural Gas Transmission, Methodology for Setting Price of Access to Natural Gas Storage and Methodology for Setting Oil and Oil Derivatives Transport Use-of-System Charge via Oil Pipelines and Product Lines Respectively.
-All methodologies were published in January 2019 in the Official Gazette of RS, No. 4/19.
+In December 2020, in the field of price regulation, the Council of the Agency amended methodologies which regulate setting regulated energy entities' prices in line with the Law.
+The following methodologies were amended: Methodology for Setting Electricity Transmission Use-of-System Charge, Methodology for Setting Electricity Distribution Use-of-System Charge and Methodology for Setting Price of Electricity Guaranteed Supply.
+All methodologies were published in the Official Gazette of RS, No. 158/20 in December 2020.